 I yell at my kids sometimes.
 I don’t like it when I do and it never helps but I still find myself yelling.

 I am a trained early childhood teacher, for goodness sakes!
-I taught Kindergarten and / or Preschool for 7 years.
+I taught Kindergarten and / or Preschool for 7 of my 10 teaching years.
 I know how to be calm.
 I know how to work with children at their development level.
 I know how to handle disobedience and temper tantrums.
 I am a generally calm person who is cheerful and positive.
 Little kids are my passion but my own?
 As much as I love them, they can still bring me to the point of yelling.

 And right there in that moment, my heart skipped a beat.
 I paused and quietly replied, “Yes, I do, Nathan.
 And I’m sorry about that.
 Mommy is going to work at not yelling as much.
 Will you forgive me?”

 And he did and we moved on.
 But later that night, I started to do some soul-searching and prayed about this very thing.
 Because these days when I yell do feel like bad days, and bad days make me feel like a bad mom.
 It is these very moments that I am thankful for the grace and mercy of God who forgives me my many sins – including yelling at my children when there is no cause for the anger.
 I want to share this love, grace and mercy with my children.

 You see, I don’t want to be a mom who yells because I’ve learned this simple fact.
 I know that the tone of our day is set by me as mom.
 If I’m stressed and yelling, the kids are going to act out in response.
 I know that but I needed some help in figuring out what to do.

 Enter the wonderful Lisa-Jo Baker.
 I’ve long loved this honest, fellow Christian mom who writes about hard challenges of motherhood.
 Her amazing book, Surprised by Motherhood, is one of two books I think all moms need to read.